 Voltage in Ghana is 220 - 240 Volts at 50 Hertz (cycles).
 The plug has three rectangular prongs that form a triangle.
 If you travel to Ghana with a device that does not accept 220-240 Volts at 50 Hertz, you will need a voltage converter.
 Stabilizers are required for sensitive devices.
-It is recommended that you carry a three pin square adapter.
+It is recommended that you carry a three-pin square adapter.
 Adapters can also be purchased in several malls in Accra.
-Below are photo samples of plug-ends in Ghana.
+Below are photo samples of plug-ends and sockets in Ghana.

 Take the usual precautions when travelling.
 Ghana is in the tropics, so there is risk of catching malaria pretty much everywhere you travel in Ghana especially in the nights.
 Therefore, make sure your doctor or travel clinic know you are travelling Ghana (don’t just say Africa) so that the right anti-malarial medication can be prescribed for you.
 Additionally, make sure you carry effective mosquito repellents with you.
 Ghana requires all visitors to have a valid certificate of immunisation against Yellow Fever (This is the most essential, otherwise you will be refused entry).

 Other recommended immunisations for travel to Ghana include: